Alborn28/rpg-characters/README.md

 ## Task

-The task of assignment 1 is to create a Java console application that creates RPG characters.
+The task was to create a Java console application that creates RPG characters.
 There are four different types of characters: Mage, Ranger, Rogue and Warrior.
 Each Character has the following primary stats: Strength, Dexterity, Vitality and Intelligence.
 There are also secondary stats which are calculated based on the primary stats, they are: Health, Armor Rating and Elemental Resistance.
 A Character is able to level up, which increases their stats, as well as equip armor and weapons.
 Equipping armor gives bonuses to the hero's stats.
 There is also a Battle-class where you can simulate fights between characters.

 ## Project Structure